Category Archives: Server

 This approach uses a Let’s Encrypt DNS-01 challenge via Cloudflare DNS to authenticate with Let’s Encrypt and obtain a signed certificate for each server node in the cluster and for PBS.

-A public/private key pair is created and set up for Proxmox VE and all VMs and LXC to ensure secure SSH access.
+A public/private key pair is created and configured for Proxmox VE and all VMs and LXC containers to ensure secure SSH access.
 The following procedure is used to do this.
-The public keys are installed on each server using the ssh-copy-id username@host command.
+The public keys are installed on each server using the ssh-copy-id command, e.g., ssh-copy-id username@host.

 Sending logs to a remote syslog server requires the manual installation of the rsyslog service as follows –